 In almost all instances, a charity run Medical Loan Closet is free to use.
 But some of the non-profits may either request (or appreciate) a small donation from the client.
-This is generally the case at Goodwill or other thrift store locations, including the Salvation Army.
+This is generally the case at Goodwill or other thrift store locations, including the Salvation Army that will often have used transportation or medical stuff.
 As any funds given to these groups can help operate operating costs of the organization.
 But in general, there is no cost to use a medical loan closet, with free stuff often given to the elderly or disabled.

 There will always be some items that are more limited and difficult to get.
 This is true for particular the bigger items, including transport beds or commode toilets.
+Free hospital beds for the elderly or homebound are also more challenging to get.
 These tend to be bulkier and more expensive to acquire, so donated equipment is harder to get.
 Or even if they are available, an agency such as Goodwill or a local church may limit the amount of time that a client can borrow those goods.

-The charities that operate these programs collect supplies from the community.
+The charities that operate these programs also collect used medical supplies from the community.
 Almost everything is gently used, but from time to time there are some new items available.
 So the medical equipment that is loaned out will generally be refurbished before it is given out to the client.

 Find medical equipment loan programs